avijeetpandey/react-course-work/README.md

   - The attributed to the tag
     - id, className , etc
   - What to put inside the element , if there are multiple elements , it can take array arguments as well
-- `render` - renders the element into the browser DOM
+- `render` - renders the element into the browser DOM, also render element replaces the content if already present, it will not append content

 **Example**